 When you edit any content (post, page or custom types), you’ll see a set of check-boxes in the Language section.
 Choose the languages you want to duplicate with the check boxes.

 WPML creates the same content in the languages you’ve selected.
 Whenever you edit the original, duplicates will update as well.

 When you want to duplicate a large amount of content, all at once, use WPML’s Translation Dashboard.

 Choose the content to duplicate.
 Next to each language, there’s a new option to duplicate.
-Click on Send content and you’re done.
+Click on Duplicate and you’re done.

 It doesn’t matter if you’re selecting content from the Translation Dashboard or from edit pages.
-You can later edit that content and make it independent or turn existing translations (which are actual duplicate content) into duplicates.
+You can later edit that content and make it independent or turn existing translations into duplicates.

-In case you don’t know it, WordPress has a way of telling search engines where content originates from.
+In case you didn’t know it, WordPress has a way of telling search engines where content originates from.
 The rel=”canonical” tag indicates the original URL of every piece of content.
-This way, if it appears in several URLs, search engines know where to list it on.
+This way, if it appears in several URLs, search engines know where to list it.

 This way, Google doesn’t mistake you for trying to SPAM it and always knows where the original content is.